sabidib/quickfeed/README.md

 1. I wanted an RSS feed reader that could double as a homepage and load quickly when a new tab was open.
 I didn't find anything that could respond within realtime (less than 100ms), so I built one.

-2. I also haven't found an dead-simple RSS reader that I've been happy with since Google Reader's retirment.
+2. I wanted a dead simple RSS feed akin to early google reader.

 ## Running it